lanceman2/quickstream/README.md

 - quickstream can have loops in the stream flow.
 A block may directly connect from itself back to itself.

-- quickstream, more so, restricts what blocks can do (the idea is that without restriction there is no modularity)

 - quickstream will make an effort to never let blocks use an inter-thread memory access method that corrupts memory, software frameworks should